awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

 1. Run the modified code block from the previous step to create a file named *`trust.json`*\.

 1. Run the following AWS CLI command to create the role\.
-Replace *my\-iam\-role* with a name for your IAM role, and *my\-role\-description* with a description for your role\.
+Replace `my-iam-role` with a name for your IAM role, and `my-role-description` with a description for your role\.

    ```
    aws iam create-role --role-name my-iam-role --assume-role-policy-document file://trust.json --description "my-role-description"
    ```

 1. Run the following command to attach an IAM policy to your role\.
-Replace *my\-iam\-role* with the name of your IAM role, *111122223333* with your account ID \(or with **aws**, if you're attaching an AWS managed policy\), and *my\-iam\-policy* with the name of an existing policy that you created or an IAM AWS managed policy\.
+Replace `my-iam-role` with the name of your IAM role, `111122223333` with your account ID \(or with **aws**, if you're attaching an AWS managed policy\), and `my-iam-policy` with the name of an existing policy that you created or an IAM AWS managed policy\.

    ```
    aws iam attach-role-policy --role-name my-iam-role --policy-arn=arn:aws:iam::111122223333:policy/my-iam-policy